David N. Seidman: Awards and honors

 Additionally, his research from 1968 to 1977 was rated among the top twenty most highly rated major achievements sponsored by the National Science Foundation in materials science, as identified by a MITRE evaluative study of Materials Research Laboratory Programs.
 He also received the National Science Foundation Creativity Extension Award (2001–2003) and an IBM Faculty Research Award (2010–2011).
 In February 2009, Seidman was honored with a two-and-a-half-day symposium at the annual TMS meeting in San Francisco, California.
 From 2011 to 2012, he served as a Sackler Lecturer at the Mortimer and Raymond Sackler Institute of Advanced Studies at Tel Aviv University.
+In December 2025, Seidman was hosted by the Faculty of Engineering at Tel Aviv University, where he was named an Honorary Fellow of the Faculty of Engineering by university president Professor Ariel Porat.
+This was the first time the faculty had conferred the distinction.
+The honor recognized his scientific contributions to materials science and engineering, his international standing in the field, and his longstanding collaborations with Tel Aviv University, Northwestern University’s McCormick School of Engineering, and the materials science community in Israel.

 Research

 Seidman has authored over 500 high-impact peer-reviewed publications focusing on the atomic-scale study of materials.
 His research enables advancements in applications such as nanotechnology, additive manufacturing, quantum computing, alternative green energy solutions, and structural materials for aerospace, automotive, and defense industries.